 We often hear about the power of gratitude for creating a more positive and happy mental state.
-But did you know that gratitude literally transforms your brain?
+But did you know that regularly expressing gratitude may make you a happier person?

 When you feel happiness, the central nervous system is affected.
 You are more peaceful, less reactive, and less resistant.
 And gratitude is the most effective practice for stimulating feelings of happiness.

-In this article we’ll share some of the research demonstrating that gratitude makes you happier, followed by some practical steps you can take to positively transform the molecular structure of the brain.
+In this article we’ll share some of the research suggesting that gratitude makes you happier, followed by some practical steps you can take to more regularly express gratitude in your life.

 Studies of gratitude making you happier

 In one study of gratitude, conducted by Robert A. Emmons at the University of California at Davis and his colleague Mike McCullough at the University of Miami, randomly assigned participants were given one of three tasks.
-The participants kept a journal each week, with one group describing things they were grateful for, another describing what’s hassling them and the other keeping track of neutral events.
-After ten weeks, the participants in the gratitude group felt 25 percent better than the other groups, and had exercised an average of 1.5 hours more.
+The participants kept a journal each week, with one group describing things they were grateful for, another group describing what was hassling them and the other keeping track of neutral events.
+After ten weeks, the participants in the gratitude group felt 25 percent better than the other groups and had exercised an average of 1.5 hours more.